-- Never leave your watch on the dashboard of a car, near a heater, or in any other location that is subject to very high temperatures.
+- Never leave your watch on the dashboard of a car, near a heater, or in any other location that is subject - to very high temperatures.
 Do not leave your watch where it will be exposed to very low temperatures.
-Temperature extremes can cause your watch to lose or gain time, to stop, or otherwise malfunction, Leaving your watch to lose or gain time, to stop, or otherwise malfunction, Leaving your watch in an area hotter than +60°C (140°F) for long periods can lead to problems with its - LCD.
-The LCD may become difficult to read at temperatures lower than 0°C (32°F) and greater than +40°C (104°F).
+Temperature extremes can cause your watch to lose or gain time, to stop, or otherwise malfunction.

+\Leaving your watch in an area hotter than +60°C (140°F) for long periods can lead to polems with its LCD.
+The LCD may become difficult to read at temperatures lower than 0°C (32°F) and greater than 40°C (40°E). +40°C (104°F).

-Your watch is designed to withstand impact incurred during normal daily use and during light activity such as playing catch, tennis, etc. Dropping your watch or otherwise subjecting it to strong impact, however, can lead to malfunction.
+• Your watch is designed to withstand impact incurred during normal daily use and during light activity such as playing catch, tennis, etc. Dropping your watch or otherwise subjecting it to strong impact, however, can lead to malfunction.
 Note that watches with shock-resistant designs (G-SHOCK, BABY-G, G-MS) can be worn while operating a chain saw or engaging in other activities that generate strong vibration, or while engaging in strenuous sports activities (motocross, etc.)